By Rhonda McCurry

 Reppert suggests that if a heifer’s udder confirmation is not ideal, perhaps only having two good teats, then she may not be producing enough colostrum.
 A breeder could give colostrum replacer to her calf and it’s critical, Reppert says, to give a colostrum replacer, not a supplement.

 My mom and I emphasize good nutrition in our gestating cows, with adequate feed and a good mineral program.
 Three weeks before we begin calving in late February, we administer an injectable scour vaccine.
 I’m not 100% sure if it’s worth it — I’m also afraid not to give it.

-The toughest time for calves regarding scours is when we start AI'ing the momma cows.
+The toughest time for calves regarding scours is when we start AI’ing the momma cows.
 Bringing cows in closer for heat check means cows are in a lot and mud is usually present.
-Since we know these conditions are standard, Mom and I prepare for the worst by planning good nutrition for both cows and calves and vaccinating cows for all things possible.
-We work close with our long-time vet and vaccinate for everything under the sun, because we think a healthy cow makes a healthy calf.
+Since we know these conditions are standard, Mom and I prepare for the worst by planning good nutrition for both cows and calves and vaccinating cows for everything possible.
+We work closely with our long-time vet and vaccinate for everything under the sun, because we think a healthy cow makes a healthy calf.